tristanbatchler/COMP3702/Final exam notes.md

-**Q: **What is a better approeach to model checking?
+**Q: **What is a better approach to model checking?
 How does it work?

 **A: **Theorem proving.
 Use logical equivalence laws and inference rules to make legal steps from the initial statement to the goal statement.